-Holly Meyer, Director – Business Development of Noridian, said “…we have seen an 80% decrease in the amount of time it takes to shred a contract, and develop a matrix to evaluate our performance against that contract.”
+Holly Meyer, Director – Business Development of Noridian, said “…we have seen an 80% decrease in the amount of time it takes to shred a contract and develop a matrix to evaluate our performance against that contract.”

-We also work with Boeing, who reported an 85% saving in total hours per proposal.
+Boeing reported an 85% saving in total hours per proposal.
 You can get more detail on these savings in this webinar from Boeing.

 In fact, VT Docs saves our clients, on average, 66.7 hours per proposal.
 The average American works 44 hours per week.
 Let’s assume one proposal takes one week.
 That’s more or less 1.5 extra employees, in the shape of some powerful software.
 So before you leap to publish that new job ad – take a minute.
 It might be worth investigating how much time your business could save with a smart investment in software.

 2. VT Docs Helps You Keep Your Best People